 'Winter bees' have an extra large 'fat body'

 The ‘winter bees’ are laid by the queen bee in the fall.
 When they are larva, the winter bees are fed a diet that is scarce in protein (pollen), compared to the summertime bee larva that receive lots of pollen.
 This pollen-scarce diet causes the winter bees to develop an extra large ‘fat body’ - a special insect tissue that regulates their metabolism and produces vitellogenin, an amazing substance that enhances the bees’ immune system and increases its lifespan.
 This allows the winter bees to live 6 months instead of 6 weeks.
 Because of this difference in their physiology, they are considered a separate caste of bees - unique from the other three castes of bees: workers, drones, and queen.

 Clearly when the ground is covered with snow and the temperatures are below zero, there aren't any flowers to be had.
-So, honey making is not their thing - that job falls squarely on the summertime bees that spend their time visiting flowers and making a hundred kilos of honey.
+So, honey making is not their thing - that job falls squarely on the summertime bees that spend their time visiting flowers and making honey.
 Instead, the winter bees are responsible for eating the stored honey and keeping the colony warm by shivering their flight muscles.

 As much as we don't like seeing little bees in the snow, it is a very promising sign of life inside the hive.

 Snow is an insulator

 Some years, our beehives will get most covered with snow, and this is ok.
 The snow creates extra insulation for the hives.
 The heat of the hives will melt the snow around the hive, creating air space.
 Here is quick video that we filmed a couple winter's ago, in much colder weather.